-Table 6-2 Other Execs
+Table 5-2 Other Execs

 REXX Exec Purpose IDMSUB Calls the appropriate command processing exec based on the type of event and object.
 This is executed for every Subscriber event.
 IDMPOLL Not used for CA Top Secret.
 You can use this exec as needed to support your own applications if they do not generate events when changes are made.
 IDMHRTBT Heartbeat exec.
 IDMGLBLS Holds configurable options that all REXX execs can use during event processing.
 IDMSTATS Sends a status document to report the health of the application.
 IDMTSOEX Executes a TSO command and returns the command return code and command output.
 SETPWDS Sets the Remote Loader and Driver object passwords, which are used to authenticate and authorize the connection between the driver shim started task and the Metadirectory system.
-SETCERT Retrieves the certificate authority for the Metadirectory engine that uses SSL to communicate with the driver shim started task.